AmibeSkyfy16/EnderBackpack/README.md

 # Description
 This mod adds a backpack, but with unique content per player.
 Even if you duplicate it, its contents will be identical to the first one.
 A bit like an enderchest

-As the player spends more time on the server, the backpack will grow and the player may be able to store more items.
+As the player spends more time on the server, the backpack will grow and the player will be able to store more items.
 The default configuration is as follows:
 | hours  | slots available                       |
 | ------ |:----------------:|
 |    0   | 1*9 = 9          |